ryan-w/git-demo/README.md

 # Same as running 'git fetch' and 'git merge'
 git pull

-# Show detail of changes between commits of working directory
+# Show detail of changes between commits or the working directory
 git diff
+git diff HEAD^
 ```

 ## What are Branches?